 Biz Tip Topic Expert: Rachel McAlexander - EA

-Rachel is a Senior Manager with SVA Certified Public Accountants and works closely with businesses advising them on tax and accounting issues that may arise throughout the year.
+Rachel is a Principal with SVA Certified Public Accountants and works closely with businesses advising them on tax and accounting issues that may arise throughout the year.

 Get Weekly Biz Tips Delivered Straight to Your Inbox!